Best Dumbbell Leg Workouts for Women [6 week plan]

 [E] Tuck your chin into your chest so that you are looking straight ahead and not up.

-[F] Place your arms on the barbell for support, and thrust your hips up while squeezing your glutes.
+[F] Place your arms on the dumbbell for support, and thrust your hips up while squeezing your glutes.
 Thrust back down and repeat.
 Always push the weight through your heels as you thrust your hips up, and take care not to hyperextend your spine during this exercise.

 Donkey kicks